 Candling helps you determine eggs that haven’t been fertilized and embryos that stop developing.
 Infertile eggs become obvious within ten to fourteen days of being incubated.

-You can use a candler such as this one or alternatively a flashlight and some cardboard.
+You can use a candler such as this one (on Amazon) or alternatively a flashlight and some cardboard.
 Always remember to candle eggs in a dark room.
 If the egg appears translucent, it’s infertile.
 Toss these eggs away to avoid contaminating the rest of the clutch.
 Signs of development and fertilization include a dark spot and blood veins.

 When Hatching Day Arrives